vulnersCom/api/README.md

 # Description
-Python 2/3 library for the [Vulners Database](https://vulners.com).
-It provides *search, data retrieval, archive and vulnerability scanning* API's for the integration purposes.
+Python 2/3 library for the [Vulners Database](https://vulners.com) provides *search, data retrieval, archive and API's vulnerability scanning* for the integration purposes.
-With this library you can create powerful security tools and get access to the world largest security database.
+Create powerful security tools and get access to the world largest security database.

 ## Python version
-Library was tested on a *python2* and *python3*.
+Library was tested on *python2* and *python3*.

 ## How to install